mingy6237/ece1779project_k8s/README.md

   - The **Audit Log** page lists all inventory adjustments with who changed what, where, by how much, and why.
   - Use item search, location filters, and date ranges to narrow results; pagination helps navigate large histories.

-Screenshots can be added under a `docs/screenshots/` directory and linked into this section if desired; they will be visible directly on GitHub.

 ### 7. Development Guide